What doesn’t count as R&D?

 • Pure mathematics

-In addition, the following activities do not fall under the definition of qualifying research and development activities for R&D tax credits:
+The following activities also do not fall under the criteria of qualifying research and development activities for claiming R&D tax credits:

 • Routine analysis